Renaldas0/F1-QuizGame/README.md

 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

 ### Unfixed Bugs
-No unfixed bugs
+ - There are No unfixed bugs

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select pages
 - Then select the main branch
 - Once the main branch has been selected, the page will be automatically be refreshed and successfully deployed.

 The live link can be found here: (F1-QuizGame) https://renaldas0.github.io/F1-QuizGame/